Professional skills in a resume: examples of skills and knowledge. Examples of professional skills and abilities in a resume

 Communication:

-• persuasion and reasoning
+• persuasion and argumentation

 • networking: building and maintaining business relationships